michaelkacher/k8cher/README.md

 * Kubectl is installed with Docker Desktop, confirm by typing `kubectl` in the terminal.
 If you don't have it, [Install it](https://kubernetes.io/docs/tasks/tools/)
 * [Helm CLI](https://helm.sh/docs/intro/install/)
 * [Tilt](https://github.com/tilt-dev/tilt/releases) - This is the link to tilt.exe.
 [If tools are not accessible on command line follow these steps.](./docs/setup-path.md)
-* [.NET 6 Preview 7](https://dotnet.microsoft.com/download/dotnet/6.0) This dependency can be removed if the source is built in the docker containers.
-The speed of rebuilding and deploying was decreased slightly by having the code is built on host machine.
-If this defeats the purpose of ease of use by requiring .NET installed, add an issue.

 # Quick Start
 1) Ensure the [Prerequisites are installed](#prerequisites)